This post may contain affiliate links. Please see my disclosure policy for details.

 Don’t let ‘friends’ get in the cab if you’re alone.
 It’s better to be safe than sorry.

-14. My biggest tip of all; embrace Morocco for the beautiful country it is!
+14. My biggest tip of all; embrace solo female travel in Morocco!

 Some of the above tips and advice may be hard to hear but they are not meant to ward you off!
-I just wanted to ensure that you were prepared for some of the challenges that come with travelling to Morocco as a solo female traveller.
+I just wanted to ensure that you were prepared for some of the challenges that come with Solo female travel in Morocco.

 So, don’t miss out and end up regretting it.
 You are more powerful and stronger than you think.
 Go with confidence and surety that you can hold your head up high and travel safely and responsibly as a woman in Morocco.